gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Cache service credentials | CACHE_SERVICE_CREDENTIALS             | If `true`, services credentials are cached in the application router memory
 Enable x-forwarded-host header validation | ENABLE_X_FORWARDED_HOST_VALIDATION | If `true`, x-forwarded-host validation will be performed, allowing letters, digits, hypens (-), underscores (_) and dots (.).
 As well as it validates hostname length.
 Add the content security policy headers to the response |ENABLE_FRAME_ANCESTORS_CSP_HEADERS | If `true`,  Approuter will include the content security policy (CSP) header using subaccount trusted domains with frame-ancestors policy.
+Time cache value for frame ancestors CSP header | FRAME_ANCESTORS_CSP_HEADER_CACHE_TIME | Time in seconds for the frame ancestors CSP header to be cached.
+The default value is 300 seconds.
 **Note:** all those environment variables are optional.